Cat-on-orbit/Right-Tool-for-the-Job-Rebalanced/README.md

 <snippet>
   <content>
+---
-# Right Tool For The Job: Rebalanced
+title: Right Tool For The Job: Rebalanced
 ---

 **Right Tool for the Job** adds assorted tools to help speed up your colonists work.